My recommended drug/supplement stack

 In general, you want to get between 0.7 and 1.3 grams of protein per pound per day.
 This is a general estimate.
 People putting on muscle will want to have at least 1 gram, and people 70+ should also get 1 gram per pound.
 I think a good rule is to shoot for 1 gram per pound per day, and if you don’t get it exactly, not a big deal.
 I don’t believe in obsessing over grams and pounds, just do your best every day.
 A lot of sports nutrionists recommend 40 percent of your calories as protein.
 If you can do that, probably everything will take care of itself.
 You’ll find supplements below.

-Since it’s so easy to do, get a supply of Muscle Milk bottles and drink one after every hard workout.
-Whey protein preferred, but use the vegan option if you feel better about it.
-Drink immediately after a hard workout.
+Since it’s so easy to do, get a supply of Shamrock Rockin’ Protein Builder bottles and drink one after every hard workout.
+Whey protein is probably better, but use the vegan option if you feel the need.
+Personally, I’m vegan with the exception of whey protein, but structured aminos (see below) are another option.

 Omega threes